GAZA is STILL under seige .. preparations are under way for LIFELINE 5 CONVOY so stay tuned for more info

 PHOTOS - Delivering Vehicle and Aid to EL-WAFA REHAB.
 HOSPITAL and ELDERLY CARE HOME and to widows and orphans.

 NEWSFLASH - I am now working even more closely with EL-WAFA REHAB.
 HOSPITAL and EL-WAFA ELDERLY CARE HOME.
-The hospital has 52 patients, all of whom are bed bound, they include Men and Women, Boys and Girls, none can get out of bed without help.
+The hospital has 52 in-patients, all of whom are bed bound, they include Men and Women, Boys and Girls, none can get out of bed without help.

 Most are Quadraplegic (loss of use of all four limbs), others amputees or victims of strokes or other crippling illnesses.
-They also take care of 17 elderly people, who suffer from dementia and alzheimers and who have lost family members due to the conflict and have nobody to look after them.
+They also take care of 17 residential elderly people, who suffer from dementia and alzheimers and who have lost family members due to the conflict and have nobody to look after them.
+I am doing my bit to help re-build the hospital and ease the suffering of the poor people of Gaza (Palestine)

-Page last updated at 11:42 GMT, Wednesday, 20 January 2010
+News last updated at 11:42 GMT, Wednesday, 20 January 2010

 UN warns Israeli blockade puts Gazans' health at risk